-Knowledge of prior therapies a patient has received, adequate prophylactic treatment, and consistent monitoring for unique toxicities is necessary to ensure patients are able to derive optimal benefit from novel options that have explored in relapsed/refractory myeloma therapy, according to Parameswaran Hari, MD, MRCP.
+Knowledge of prior therapies a patient has received, adequate prophylactic treatment, and consistent monitoring for unique toxicities are necessary to ensure that patients are able to derive optimal benefit from novel options that have been approved in relapsed/refractory multiple myeloma (RRMM) therapy, according to Parameswaran Hari, MD.

-“My approach to [treating patients with] relapsed/refractory multiple myeloma centers around how aggressive [the patient’s] relapse is,” said Hari.
+“My approach to [treating patients with] RRMM centers on how aggressive [the patient’s] relapse is,” said Hari.
 “How many relapses has the patient had?
 What previous treatments were used?
 How did the patient respond to those treatments?
 In my own mind, I begin to construct a list of agents that are available that the patient hasn’t been exposed to or that they may be sensitive to."

-In an interview with OncLive® during a 2021 Institutional Perspectives in Cancer webinar on multiple myeloma, Hari, the Armand J. Quick/William F. Stapp Professor of Hematology and the chief of the Division of Hematology/ Oncology within the Department of Medicine at the Medical College of Wisconsin, discussed single-agent and combination strategies that have recently been introduced to the relapsed/refractory multiple myeloma setting and the nuances to utilizing them in clinical practice.
+In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on multiple myeloma, Hari, the Armand J. Quick/William F. Stapp Professor of Hematology and the chief of the Division of Hematology/ Oncology within the Department of Medicine at the Medical College of Wisconsin, discussed single-agent and combination strategies that have recently been introduced to the RRMM setting and the nuances of utilizing them in clinical practice.

 Hari: If a patient relapses after stopping a particular agent, and 3 to 6 months or longer have passed, we would consider that patient to be sensitive to the agent [they stopped].
 On the other hand, if the patient relapses while on active treatment with an agent, we would consider them to be refractory to that treatment.

-The KPd combination was studied in a phase 2 trial and showed a significant response rate compared with some of the other triplet combinations in relapsed/refractory myeloma.
-[KPd] has not been studied in a clear-cut randomized clinical trial, but it is clear that there are many patients who are sensitive to proteasome inhibitors [PIs].
+The KPd combination was studied in a phase 2 trial and showed a significant response rate compared with some of the other triplet combinations in RRMM.
+[KPd] has not been studied in a clear-cut randomized clinical trial, but it is clear that many patients are sensitive to proteasome inhibitors [PIs].
 Carfilzomib, being a second-generation PI, is in play at this point.

 Patients who may be on lenalidomide maintenance or a lenalidomide-containing second-line regimen and relapse on it may still be sensitive to pomalidomide, which is the alternative immunomodulatory agent [IMiD] that is available.
-[KPd] is very good for patients with relapsed/refractory multiple myeloma, especially in those who have significant prior exposure to bortezomib [Velcade], monoclonal antibodies, and lenalidomide.
+KPd is very good for patients with RRMM, especially those who have significant prior exposure to bortezomib [Velcade], monoclonal antibodies [mAbs], and lenalidomide.

 Isatuximab, pomalidomide, and dexamethasone is a relatively new combination.
-Isatuximab is the second approved monoclonal antibody and recently got approval [in combination with pomalidomide and dexamethasone] based on findings from the ICARIA-MM trial.
+Isatuximab is the second approved mAb and recently got approval [in combination with pomalidomide and dexamethasone] based on findings from the ICARIA-MM trial [NCT02990338].
 In this particular study, patients were randomized to the triplet vs pomalidomide plus dexamethasone.
 True to fashion, the triplet showed a significantly higher response rate and deeper responses vs pomalidomide and dexamethasone alone.
 The progression-free survival was about 1 year vs 6 months, [respectively].

 These were patients with a relatively small number of relapses.
 Typically, the more advanced patients have [received] more than 3 prior regimens.
-In this particular population, [the isatuximab-based regimen was comparable with] what we have seen with prior regimens, such as daratumumab [Darzalex] plus pomalidomide or lenalidomide and dexamethasone.
-All of the regimens [utilize] the principle of combining a monoclonal antibody with an IMiD [to induce] a very powerful, synergistic [effect].
+In this particular population, [the response to the isatuximab-based regimen was comparable with the responses] we have seen with prior regimens, such as daratumumab [Darzalex] plus pomalidomide or lenalidomide and dexamethasone.
+All the regimens [utilize] the principle of combining a mAb with an IMiD [to induce] a very powerful, synergistic [effect].

 The only toxicity signal that I would [highlight] from the study was that the combination [of isatuximab, pomalidomide, and dexamethasone] did produce neutropenia.
-Physicians using this regimen have to be careful about monitoring the patient’s blood counts in order to intervene appropriately with dose reductions, growth factors, and antibiotic prophylaxis and keep the patient on treatment.
+Physicians using this regimen have to be careful about monitoring the patient’s blood counts to intervene appropriately with dose reductions, growth factors, and antibiotic prophylaxis [in an effort to] keep the patient on treatment.

-Selinexor is a relatively new drug that was FDA approved and has a unique mechanism of action.
+Selinexor is a relatively new drug that was FDA approved and has a [novel] mechanism of action.
 I am always excited when new drugs get approved with novel mechanisms of action.

 Selinexor works by inhibiting a substance called XPO1, which is involved in the export of proteins and other chemicals from the nucleus to the cytoplasm.
-[XPO1] helps retain substances within the nucleus.
-[The environment of] multiple myeloma is relatively deficient of the p53 tumor suppressor protein in the nucleus.
-By blocking the export of p53, [selinexor] is thought to increase the levels of p53 in the nucleus and help cells undergo apoptosis.
+XPO1 helps retain substances within the nucleus.
+[The environment of] multiple myeloma is relatively deficient in the p53 tumor suppressor protein in the nucleus.
+By blocking the export of p53, selinexor is thought to increase the levels of p53 in the nucleus and help cells undergo apoptosis.
 This can be synergistic with other agents that work alongside selinexor.

 Selinexor was shown to have single-agent activity in the penta-refractory setting where patients had essentially failed to respond to all approved agents.
-Now, in various combinations, [selinexor] is showing efficacy.
-[For example], selinexor in combination with bortezomib [demonstrated activity] in the randomized BOSTON trial.
-Selinexor, bortezomib, and dexamethasone was associated with a significantly longer time-to-next-treatment and improved response rates compared with bortezomib and dexamethasone alone.
-Clearly, [selinexor] is an agent that has activity and needs to be explored in other combinations to benefit more patients.
+Now, in various combinations, selinexor is showing efficacy.
+[For example], selinexor in combination with bortezomib [demonstrated activity] in the randomized BOSTON trial [NCT03110562].
+[The triplet of] selinexor, bortezomib, and dexamethasone was associated with a significantly longer time to next treatment and improved response rates compared with bortezomib and dexamethasone alone.
+Clearly, selinexor is an agent that has activity and needs to be explored in other combinations to benefit more patients.

 Selinexor was approved initially as a twice-weekly regimen.
 However, most practicing clinicians use the once-weekly regimen as was explored in the BOSTON trial.
 In the once-weekly regimen, [patients can receive] up to 100 mg [of selinexor].

 Belantamab mafodotin is the newest approved drug [in multiple myeloma] and represents a new way of treating this disease.
-It is an antibody-drug conjugate where a monoclonal antibody is conjugated to a cytotoxic warhead known as MMAF.
-It targets BCMA on the surface of myeloma plasma cells where it is uniquely expressed.
+It is an antibody-drug conjugate, in which a mAb is conjugated to a cytotoxic warhead known as MMAF.
+It targets B-cell maturation antigen [BCMA] on the surface of myeloma plasma cells where it is uniquely expressed.
 In myeloma, BCMA is almost universally expressed, so by targeting it, we have yet another way to target myeloma.

-Belantamab mafodotin is given in a fairly simple schedule every 3 weeks.
-The dose is still effective at multiple doses; however, with a longer frequency and at a lower dose, patients can respond sometimes without added steroids.
+Belantamab mafodotin is given in a fairly simple schedule, every 3 weeks.
+The [agent] is still effective at multiple doses; however, with a longer frequency and at a lower dose, patients can respond sometimes without added steroids.